ofa-/windguru/README.md

 Clicking at the bottom of the menu screen brings up the settings screen, allowing to set language preferences.

-Spots forecasts are shown by default using a modified version of the fabulous svg graph that is provided by windguru.cz.
-The classic windguru tabular view is available as well, with or without legend, by clicking the middle of the screen to cicle through views.
+Spots forecasts are shown as graphs by default.
+The classic windguru tabular view is available as well, with or without legend, by clicking the middle of the screen.
+Clicking again cicles through the three views.

+The graph view is a simplified and slightly enhanced version of that of windguru.cz: freeze-level information is shown in blue along with temperatures, relative humidity and pressure information no longer appear.

-The spot forecast screen has two other active zones.
-Clicking at the top of the screen sets the default view and spot to the current view.
-Clicking at the left of the screen takes back to the menu screen.
+The spot forecast screen has another active zone: clicking at the left of the screen takes back to the menu screen.